Stupefy-Engine/Stupefy/README.md

 ### Building Engine

+- Building On Windows

-Stupefy Engine can be built from its source by running the Win-Gen.bat from scripts.
+    - Stupefy Engine can be built from its source by running the Win-Gen.bat from scripts.
-The default building is for Visual Studio 2019.
+    - The default building is for Visual Studio 2019.

+- Building On Linux
+    - To build on Linux platform you will need:-
+    - VS Code (C++ Extension Installed)
+    - MinGW (Latest)
+    - Cmake (Latest)

+    - After cloning the the Stupefy Engine from git repository:-
+    - Enter the root directory
+    - Open terminal and type `mkdir build && cd build`
+    - Next type `cmake -G "Unix Makefiles -DCMAKE_BUILD_TYPE=Debug ..`
+    - Then go to build/Sandbox and run Sandbox

+- Building On MAC OS
+    - To build on Linux platform you will need:-
+    - VS Code (C++ Extension Installed)
+    - MinGW (Latest)
+    - Cmake (Latest)

+    - After cloning the the Stupefy Engine from git repository:-
+    - Enter the root directory
+    - Open terminal and type `mkdir build && cd build`

 ### Upcoming Features